Imod7/ft_printf/README.md

-#### Run as it is right now
+#### To Run the program in its current state
+1. Clone the repo
+2. Go into folder tests
-1. make
+3. make re
 2. ./ft_printf
 3. give 0 to run all the tests or
-4. give a number from 1 to 56 to run the corresponding test
+4. give a number from 1 to 60 to run a specific test

 #### Modifiers are saved in the enum modifier (emiflake's suggestion)
 - the first character is N for Null